My Nightingale blood test and app shows you measures from different health indicators connected to various aspects of health.

 The health indicators included in My Nightingale blood test results are all individual biological metrics based on groups of biomarkers.
 Each of these focuses on a specific aspect of health and help you track how your lifestyle affects those areas of wellbeing.

 To make the metrics easy to read, we have converted them into scores that max at 100.
 Heart age, which compares your cardiovascular health to your chronological age, is the only exception.
 The scoring system works exactly how you would imagine it to.
-That is, the higher you score, the better are your underlying metrics, which equals better health.
+The higher you score, the better your underlying metrics, which equals better health.
 Here’s more on what each of these indicators represents and how they work:

 To check your cholesterol balance, we measure the two apolipoproteins—ApoA1 and ApoB.
 Apolipoproteins are proteins that hold particles inside LDL and HDL together.
 While ApoA1 holds the “good” HDL, ApoB holds the “bad” LDL particles.
 So, looking at the ApoB to ApoA1 ratio gives an accurate measure of the “good” versus “bad” cholesterol in your blood.

 Blood sugar is simply the level of glucose (sugar) in your bloodstream.
-To maintain the energy levels and have stable blood sugar, our body uses two hormones—insulin and glucagon.
-So, after a meal when your sugar levels go up, insulin helps cells absorb the glucose.
+Our body uses two hormones- insulin and glucagon to maintain the energy levels and have stable blood sugar.
+So, after a meal, when your sugar levels go up, insulin helps cells absorb the glucose.
 On the other hand, when your sugar levels drop, glucagon instructs the liver to release glucose into the bloodstream.
 However, if this system is disturbed—when the body isn’t responding well to insulin—the blood sugar level rises.
 This could lead to diabetes, harm your blood vessels and develop into heart disease.
 Measuring your blood sugar levels is therefore crucial for your wellbeing.

 Biology 101: Carbohydrates from your food break down into glucose which helps our cells produce energy.
 However, there is one crucial character missing from that plot—insulin.
 It’s a hormone produced by the pancreas that controls the energy uptake and utilisation in your body.

 To estimate your diabetes resistance score, we measure multiple biomarkers such as glucose, triglycerides, HDL cholesterol, GlycA and more.
-Medical research shows how a change in the level of these biomarkers is linked to a person’s long-term diabetes risk.
-We measure your results against this data and summarize it into a single score to show how resistant your body is currently to type 2 diabetes.
+Medical research shows how a change in these biomarkers' level is linked to a person’s long-term diabetes risk.
+We measure your results against this data and summarise it into a single score to show how resistant your body is currently to type 2 diabetes.

-Type 2 diabetes risk: To further explore how well your body is responding to insulin, the indicator also shows your estimated risk of developing type 2 diabetes in the next 10 years.
+Type 2 diabetes risk: To further explore how well your body responds to insulin, the indicator also shows your estimated risk of developing type 2 diabetes in the next 10 years.